igor11191708/swiftui-loop-videoPlayer/README.md

 ### Video Sample

 “Big Buck Bunny” video, an open-source animated film created by the Blender Foundation.
-This video is instrumental in demonstrating the capabilities of our video processing software.
+This video is instrumental in demonstrating the capabilities of the open source video processing software.

 Credits: